OrgaAI/orga-ai-sdk-monorepo/packages/client/react-native/README.md

 ```

 > **Security Note:** Your backend proxy should:
-> - Store the OrgaAI API key securely (use environment variables)
+> - Store the Orga AI API key securely (use environment variables)
 > - Implement proper authentication/authorization
 > - Add rate limiting and request validation
 > - Use HTTPS in production